 The English word "draws" is gentle to our ears.
 It sounds like a parent drawing a child near, or an artist drawing a line — soft, persuasive, easily declined.
 But the Greek behind it is helkyō (ἑλκύω), and the lexicons do not let it stay gentle.
 Helkyō means to drag, to haul, to pull by force, to draw out something that resists or that cannot move itself.
 It is the verb of physical effort against dead weight.

 Watch what John himself does with it.
 The same author who wrote John 6:44 uses helkyō six other times, and the meaning is never invitation.
 In John 21:6 the disciples cast the net and "were unable to haul it in because of the large number of fish."
 Same word.
 In John 21:11 Peter "dragged the net ashore" — a hundred and fifty-three fish, a net so loaded the text twice marks that human strength was barely equal to it.
 In John 18:10 Peter "drew his sword" — wrenched it from the scabbard.
 Outside John's Gospel the verb only gets more violent: in Acts 16:19 the owners of the fortune-telling slave girl "seized Paul and Silas and dragged them into the marketplace."
 In Acts 21:30 the mob "dragged Paul from the temple."
-In James 2:6 the rich "drag you into court."
+In James 2:6 the rich "are dragging you into court."
 In every New Testament occurrence outside the two drawing-texts of John, helkyō describes a force applied to something that is either resisting or incapable of moving itself.

 And the classical evidence is older and sharper still.
 Centuries before the New Testament, the Greeks used helkō for the way a magnet draws iron — Aristotle and the philosophers reaching for the verb precisely because it names an attraction the iron cannot decline.
 They used it for dragging a ship to water on rollers, for a horse hauling a cart, for the pull of thirst on a body.
 The word does not live in the neighborhood of "ask."
 It lives in the neighborhood of "haul."
 When Jesus says no one can come unless the Father draws him, He is not describing a wooing the sinner may accept or refuse.
 He is describing a hauling of dead weight that could not otherwise move.